noxthot/ss22_julia_workshop/index.md

 There is no better resource than [https://www.julia-vscode.org](https://www.julia-vscode.org) to explain how to program Julia with VSCode, you also get an interactive view that explains some of the following items.
 Nevertheless, we recall the most basic setup.

 - On the left you have the navigational panel where you can switch between context of the viewer.
 Specifically you will need the **Explorer** and **Julia**.
 - Right next to it you get additional information with regards to the current context.
-For example you will see files, when your are in **Explorer** or you see your *Workshpace*, *Documentation*, and *Plot Navigation* in the **Julia** context.
+For example you will see files, when you are in **Explorer** or you see your *Workspace*, *Documentation*, and *Plot Navigation* in the **Julia** context.
 - When opening a Julia file (ending in `.jl`) (double click in the **Explorer** - single click only give you a quick view and the file will not stay open if you click another file) you have syntax highlighting and auto complete right away.
 - To run a Julia program, click the small arrow on the top left or `Ctrl+F5` if you prefer keyboard shortcuts.
 Both will run the code in the Julia REPL and you see the output on the bottom.

 With these short basics and [https://www.julia-vscode.org](https://www.julia-vscode.org) you are good to go for the workshop.
-You can also find a list of [keybindings](https://www.julia-vscode.org/docs/dev/userguide/keybindings/), once you are more familiar with the IDE and you never want to get you hands off the keyboard.
+You can also find a list of [keybindings](https://www.julia-vscode.org/docs/dev/userguide/keybindings/), once you are more familiar with the IDE and you never want to get your hands off the keyboard.